 Gay Nightlife in Boston Massachusetts

-With Boston being one of the most gay-friendly cities in the world, you would expect an incredible gay nightlife scene – and luckily Boston does not disappoint.
-Sure it can be cliquey and expensive, but this a city that loves to party – and the large college-aged population here does help…
+With Boston being one of the most gay-friendly cities in the world, you would expect an incredible gay nightlife scene – and luckily, Boston does not disappoint.
+Sure it can be cliquey and expensive, but this a city that loves to party – and the sizeable college-aged population here does help…

-Depending on your mood you can find anything here from a relaxed cocktail in an upscale bar to an all-night dance party surrounded by your queer family.
-There is also plenty of cruise/dive bars, sexy go-go boys, queer events and – well, something to cater for every taste!
+Depending on your mood, you can find anything here, from a relaxed cocktail in an upscale bar to an all-night dance party surrounded by your queer family.
+There is also plenty of cruise/dive bars, sexy go-go boys, queer events, and – well, something to cater to every taste!